LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy: Experiments

+We continue to demonstrate the robustness of the full \textsc{Laser} pipeline for different target sample sizes $m$ and variations in the source data distribution $\mathcal{D}$, such as differences in source data quality and skewed data distributions.

-\paragraph{Robust downscaling} We next test whether the full pipeline's benefits persist when the target size $m$ is varied.
-Fixing the base model to Mistral‑7B‑Base, we sample additional datasets $\mathcal{D}'$ of {1k, 10k, 25k, 50k} items with \emph{combination{ ++}} and all baselines.
-Figure~\ref{fig:eval_scaling} demonstrates that our method outperforms the alternatives across every scale: notably, with only $m=50,000$ (7\% of the source data), it surpasses the performance resulting from full-data training.
-For benchmark-specific plots, see Appendix~\ref{app:results_details:scaling_by_benchmark}.
+\paragraph{Downscaling $m$.} As different users may require instruction data sets of different sizes, a selection pipeline should improve sampling at every target scale.
+To verify this, we fix the base model to Mistral‑7B‑Base and constructs datasets $\mathcal{D}'$ of \{1k, 5k, 10k, 25k, 50k, 100k\} items using \textsc{Laser}, as well as \textit{random} and \textit{all data} as baselines.
+Figure~\ref{fig:eval_scaling} demonstrates that our method outperforms the alternatives across scales, except when $m=1,000$.
+Notably, with only $m=100,000$ (14\% of the source data), it surpasses the performance of full-data fine-tuning.
+We provide benchmark-specific plots in Figure~\ref{fig:eval_scaling_all_benchmarks} (Appendix~\ref{app:results_details}), reported without normalizing \emph{score gain}.

-We, again, evaluate on LLM-as-a-judge benchmarks under limited setups.
-As before, \emph{combination{ ++}} performs comparably to other strategies on MT-bench, while outperforming them on AlpacaEval for $m = 5,000$ and on average performance for $m = 25,000$.

-The surprising insensitivtiy of MT-Bench to sampling strategies may stem from the consistent presence of GPT-4-generated responses in every sampled datasets (see Figure~\ref{fig:sampling_origin}, Appendix~\ref{app:datasets}), which is known to strongly influence MT-Bench outcomes \citep{panickssery2024llm,stureborg2024large,wataoka2024self}.